-Spreasheet.com currently supports email and password based authentication.
-We plan to add support for 2-factor authentication (2FA) soon, as well as support for OAuth2 based Google Account Authentication.
+Spreadsheet.com supports OAuth2 based Google Account Authentication as well as email and password based authentication.
+We plan to add support for 2-factor authentication (2FA) soon.

 Spreadsheet.com utilizes the following services to store and transmit your data, and to provide a continuous and reliable service.
 We’ve taken care to vet the security and privacy practices of these vendors.

 Spreadsheet.com has successfully completed a System and Organization Controls (SOC) 2 Type II audit.
 Developed by the American Institute of Certified Public Accountants (AICPA), the SOC 2 information security standard is an audit report on the examination of controls relevant to the trust services criteria categories covering security, availability, processing integrity, confidentiality and privacy.
 A SOC 2 Type II report describes a service organization's systems and whether the design of specified controls meets the relevant trust services categories, and assesses the effectiveness of those controls over a specified period of time.